akhikhl/wuff/README.md

 ### Introduction

-Wuff is a set of gradle plugins for developing and assembling Eclipse applications and plugins *independently* of Eclipse-IDE.
+Wuff is a set of gradle plugins for developing and assembling OSGi/Eclipse applications and plugins *independently* of Eclipse-IDE.
 If you are familiar with [Eclipse Tycho](https://www.eclipse.org/tycho/), then think of Wuff as a gradle-based alternative.

 ### Where to start?